-A Eurasian stream-side willow which has narrow leaves with silky white hairs on both sides, and bark which contains salicin.
+A Eurasian streamside willow that has narrow leaves with silky white hairs on both sides, and the bark of which contains salicin.

 Salix alba, family Salicaceae‘Herbs that alleviate pain are meadowsweet and the white willow tree - both are a natural source of aspirin.’

 - ‘He had ended up in a clearing, with white willows leaning to towards the water, trailing their long leafy curtain of fingers through the cool refreshing spring.’